Code-Barn/iyou_poly/docs/POLY_PROTOCOLv2.md

 - **"Verify on Desktop":** The template includes a button that fetches vote history, but the bridge handoff for local verification is not implemented.
 - **Ledger Auto-Storage:** The Merkle root is **not** automatically stored in `Poll.votes_merkle_root`.
 The field exists on the model but is never populated by any code.
 - **Scheduled Anchoring:** No scheduling logic exists for "every 100 votes or upon poll closure."
 Anchoring is a manual operation via `uv run python manage.py anchor_ledger`.
+- **`X-Iyou-Wun-Proxy` header:** The spec defines `X-Iyou-Wun-Proxy: true` as a mandatory header for headless proxy operations, but this header is not yet enforced by any view.

 ---